Rural votes, old traumas drive India's WTO brinkmanship

 NEW DELHI With grain silos spilling over, exports on the rise and an avowed market champion for prime minister, India's threat to trash a global trade deal in the name of food security appears puzzling.

-But government officials say Prime Minister Narendra Modi is prepared to brazen out global outrage to seize a historic chance to build a rural power base with his defense of farm subsidies and to banish memories of humiliating national food shortages.
+But government officials say Prime Minister Narendra Modi is prepared to brazen out global outrage to seize a historic opportunity to build a rural power base with his defence of farm subsidies and to banish memories of humiliating national food shortages.

-Modi triumphed in a general election only two months ago, but polls are never far away in the world's largest democracy and his Bharatiya Janata Party has its eyes already on new campaigns in the breadbowl states of Haryana and Maharashtra.
+Modi triumphed in general elections only two months ago, but polls are never far away in the world's largest democracy and his Bharatiya Janata Party has its eyes already on new campaigns in the breadbowl states of Haryana and Maharashtra.

-More than two-thirds of India's 1.26 billion people live in rural areas and Modi's party, traditionally stronger in cities, needs to secure more farmers' votes to consolidate its power.
+More than two-thirds of 1.26 billion Indians live in rural areas and Modi's party, traditionally stronger in the cities, needs to secure more farmers' votes to consolidate its power.

 Party officials are confident New Delhi's tough line at World Trade Organization talks in Geneva will accomplish that.